 Listen to more recitations of the Gettysburg Address here, including by Presidents Obama, Bush, Clinton and Carter, some well-known people and many "ordinary" people around the U.S.

 While you’re at it, why not recite it yourself!
 You can submit your video to the same project here.

 This article was posted on Tuesday, November 19th, 2013 at 1:09 pm and is filed under Abraham Lincoln, Books & Stories, Countries & Cultures, English, Languages, People, Recordings, The Gettysburg Address, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply